Afghanistan running out of oxygen as COVID surge worsens

 Afghanistan’s 24-hour infection count has also continued its upward climb from 1,500 at the end of May when the health ministry was already calling the surge “a crisis,” to more than 2,300 this week.
 Since the pandemic outbreak, Afghanistan is reporting 101,906 positive cases and 4,122 deaths.
 But those figures are likely a massive undercount, registering only deaths in hospitals — not the far greater numbers who die at home.

 Meanwhile, Afghanistan received 900 oxygen cylinders from Iran on Saturday, part of 3,800 cylinders Tehran promised to deliver to Kabul last week.
-The shipment was delayed by Iran’s presidential elections, said Nazary.
+The shipment was delayed by Iran’s presidential elections, said Nazari.

 Afghanistan has even run out of empty cylinders, receiving a delivery of 1,000 last week from Uzbekistan.